giorginolab/ACEMD-PLUMED/README.md

-Using PLUMED with ACEMD
+Running biased simulations with PLUMED and ACEMD
 =======================

-Toni Giorgino 2017
+Toni Giorgino, 2017

 National Research Council of Italy

 This is a test case reproducing the phi-psi alanine dipeptide free energy plot shown e.g. in [1] via a metadynamics-biased simulation.
 We use ACEMD [3] and PLUMED 1 [2] or PLUMED 2 [4].
-The input files are
+Input files are
-provided in the respective directories.
+provided in the corresponding subdirectories of this repository.

 For information, tutorial and documentation about PLUMED see http://www.plumed.org/.